Harry24k/adversarial-attacks-pytorch/README.md

 ### Demos

 * **White Box Attack with Imagenet** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/White%20Box%20Attack%20with%20Imagenet.ipynb)):
 To make adversarial examples with the Imagenet dataset to fool [Inception v3](https://arxiv.org/abs/1512.00567).
-However, the Imagenet dataset is too large so in this demo, so it uses only '[Giant Panda](http://www.image-net.org/)'.
+However, the Imagenet dataset is too large, so only '[Giant Panda](http://www.image-net.org/)' is used.

 * **Black Box Attack with CIFAR10** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20with%20MNIST.ipynb)):
 This demo provides an example of black box attack with two different models.
-First, make adversarial datasets from a holdout model with CIFAR10 and save it as a torch dataset.
+First, make adversarial datasets from a holdout model with CIFAR10 and save it as torch dataset.
 Second, use the adversarial datasets to attack a target model.

 * **Adversairal Training with MNIST** ([code](https://github.com/Harry24k/adversairal-attacks-pytorch/blob/master/demos/Adversairal%20Training%20with%20MNIST.ipynb)):
 This demo shows how to do adversarial training with this repository.
 The MNIST dataset and a custom model are used in this code.
-The adversarial training is performed with PGD and FGSM is applied to test the model.
+The adversarial training is performed with PGD, and then FGSM is applied to test the model.

 ## Update Records